zmcartor/homestead-guide/source/contracts-and-transactions/developer-tools.rst

 Commandline console for Expanse nodes.

-`Ethconsole <https://github.com/expanse-org/expanse-console>`_ connects to an Expanse node running in the background (tested with eth and gexp) via IPC and provides an interactive javascript console containing the web3 object with admin additions.
+`Ethconsole <https://github.com/expanse-org/expanse-console>`_ connects to an Expanse node running in the background (tested with exp and gexp) via IPC and provides an interactive javascript console containing the web3 object with admin additions.

 Here you could find a list of available commands `expanse node control commands <https://github.com/expanse-org/expanse-console/blob/master/web3Admin.js>`_